 As experienced Broward County workers’ compensation and burn injury lawyers, we can help you to get the compensation you deserve.
 We will work with you to get your documentation properly filed and medical needs met.
 Call us today by calling 954-833-5226 or fill out this contact form here.

 These cases are always difficult, but according to the Florida Division of Workers’ Compensation, if a workplace has more than four workers (part-time or full-time), then they must have workers’ compensation insurance.
 In particular, food service workers are required to carry insurance that covers:

 Depending on how severe the burn is, and whether or not it impacts the ability to work in the future, a teenager is likely eligible for workers’ compensation benefits.
-To find out more information about your individual case, contact WorkInjuryRights.Com™ today.
-We will listen to the details of your incident and investigate whether or not you have a case.
+To find out more information about your individual case, contact Work Injury Rights today.

 You can claim both economic and non-economic compensation after a burn injury.
 You will need to list out the demands of your claim and explain why your burn injuries led you to seek compensation.
 It is a complicated process, but we can help.

 It is difficult to predict how much compensation you will receive for a burn injury since everyone has different circumstances surrounding their injuries.
-Contact WorkInjuryRights.Com™ today, and we will offer you a free consultation and help you understand what compensation you may be eligible for.
+Contact Work Injury Rights today, and we will offer you a free consultation and help you understand what compensation you may be eligible for.

 Yes, you can file a worker’s compensation claim as long as you can show negligence and that the burn impacts your job.
 As work injury and burn lawyers, we look at a few different factors surrounding your injury, including: